Last updated on 20/08/21

 3. What’s your favourite country?

-Do I say Albania because it was friendly, Morocco because it was crazy, Montenegro because it was beautiful, or Ukraine because it was quirky?
+Do I say Albania because it surprised me more than aywhere, Morocco because it was different to anything I’d ever known, Montenegro because it was beautiful, or Ukraine because it was so quirky?

 There are so many countries I have fallen in love with, for so many different reasons, and it would be impossible to single out just one.